vlang/rfcs/rfcs/000-override.md

 The above Java code could be the below one in V.

-*irrelevant part from the Java code were stripped*
+*irrelevant parts from the Java code were stripped*
 ```v
 import minecraft_stuff